 The NH Department of Education supports school districts to encourage extended learning opportunities.
 Section 306.27(b) of the NH Minimum Standards for School Approval addresses the minimum standards for extended learning opportunities, including what the school board policy should cover.

 New Hampshire legislation allowing for credit-bearing learning outside the classroom dates back to 2005.
 In 2008, the NH Department of Education began a multi-year ELO Initiative with funding from the Nellie Mae Education Foundation (NMEF).
-Since then, the initiative has provided financial support and technical assistance to ELO pilot sites, facilitating development of school-level systems to provide students of all types with the opportunity to experience an ELO project.
-Much of what was learned through that work is represented in this website.
+The initiative provided financial support and technical assistance to ELO pilot sites, facilitating development of school-level systems to provide students of all types with the opportunity to experience an ELO project.

 Schools involved in the ELO initiative included: